tapir-test/tapir-website/_posts/2018-02-20-tapir-released.md

 ## Communication

 We would like to thank our company [b+m Informatik AG](http://www.bmiag.de) for giving us the free space in order to get the website and everything else which is needed for a public release into place.
-In the first run we decided not to have a forum for communication, so if you want to get in touch with us use our contact form or comment on this or any upcoming post.
+In the first run we opened a [Gitter room]({{ "https://gitter.im/" | append: site.gitterroom }}) for support.
+Alternatively, you can use our contact form or comment on this or any upcoming post.

 We plan to blog about *tapir* constantly by announcing new releases or putting specific features into spotlight.